mrsambaga/LeetCode/LeetCodeNote.md

-## Common Algorithm, Tools, & Tips in Array Problem Set
+## Common Algorithm, Data Structures, Tools, & Tips

 ## Hash Map
 Hash map algorithm works by storing the data in a dictionary during an interation and check if a condition is met everytime it gets updated by new data from iteration.